gammapy/gammapy/docs/user-guide/references.rst

       data are analyzed.
 In practice, at each energy it corresponds with the sky region in which the dataset mask is True.

+    SED
+      Short for "spectral energy distribution".
+For a spectral model or flux points object the type of plot is typically adjusted through the `sed_type` quantity.

     Stacked Analysis
       In a stacked analysis individual observations are reduced to datasets which are then stacked to produce a single reduced dataset.
 The latter is then used